About Us

 A woman wearing black glasses holding a cup of coffee speaks with a woman with curly red hair about a science poster in front of them at a conference

-The Life Span Institute includes 14 research centers and an affiliate in Peru.
-It is organized around a central office that provides research, finance, technology and communications support to more than 100 investigators.
+The Life Span Institute includes a central office that provides research, finance, technology and communications support to more than 100 investigators.

 History and Leadership